mdbdev/Streamline-iOS/README.md

   * **New Post**: Pops up a modal (SearchView.swift) that allows users to add songs to the playlist.
 The user is allowed to add up to one song per day.
   * This VC also allows users to log out.
 * **SearchView**: Displays a modal that allows users to add songs from Spotify, searching based on name.
+* **NowPlayingViewController**: Serves as a player within our app.
+Users can pause, play, skip forward, and skip back.

 ### Technologies